superlinkx/benchmark-project/README.md

 ## Env

 There is a `.env.template` file tracked in the project root.
 If your uid is 1000, you don't need to worry about it.
 But if it isn't, you can change the `USER_ID` var to match your uid.
 Use `id -u` to check your uid.
 This ensures that files written to the `results` directory are owned by your user.

+## Memory Stat

+The current memory stats in the CLI benchmarks is just a memory snapshot at the end of each function benchmark run.
+It's not particularly indicative of much since a large portion of the changes in memory usage can likely be contributed to my benchmarking code.
+A more meaningful memory stat should be found and implemented before doing memory usage comparisons.